 I really wanted to make something chocolate-y for Thanksgiving, but I had a hard time figuring out what to make.
 I had thought about a chocolate cake, but that just seemed boring.
-The day before Thanksgiving, I remembered seeing this recipe from Paula Deen.
+The day before Thanksgiving, I remembered seeing this recipe at Food Network.
 I looked it over and decided it was perfect.
 It sounded delicious, with the added bonus that I had all the ingredients on hand.
 No way was I going back to the grocery store the day before Thanksgiving.

 Now, when I say that I had all the ingredients, that is a slight exaggeration.
 I didn’t have any bread for the bread pudding.
 But remember my new bread machine?
 Four little ingredients and a few hours later, I had bread.

-My only change to Paula’s recipe was the liqueur.
-Her recipe uses coffee-flavored liqueur, like Kahlua.
+My only change to the recipe was the liqueur.
+The original recipe uses coffee-flavored liqueur, like Kahlua.
 I decided (with some encouragement from Quinn) to use Frangelico, which is a hazelnut-flavored liqueur.
 After discovering it last year, Frangelico has risen to the top of my list of liqueurs.

 This is a really simple yet impressive dessert.
 My only complaint was grating all that chocolate.
 That was exhausting.
 Other than that, it was quick and easy.
 I do think it got a bit lost in the Thanksgiving dessert spread, especially with that cheesecake.
 I think it would have performed much better on its own.
 Maybe I’ll just have to make the sacrifice and make it again.